No products in the cart.

 Carpet is much better at absorbing noise than hardwood, so start by covering your floors with rugs.
 Wall-to-wall carpeting is great, but throw rugs are cheaper and they’ll have the same effect.

-Ditch your Door
+Soundproof your Door

 Most interior doors are hollow-core and allow sound to travel straight through.
 Though hollow-cores tend to be the best option for interior doors, you may need to upgrade for a space where noise reduction is crucial, like an office.
 Consider switching to a thicker, solid-core door.
 If that’s out of your budget, or you don’t want to deal with the hassle of installation, try a soundproofing panel, like this one, that will hang over the door frame and add an extra layer of sound blockage.